julzinsights/julzinsightcom3/content/about.md

         no_follow: false
   - section_id: lorem-ipsum
     title: Recent Work
-    subtitle: 'Some of the '
+    subtitle: Some of the projects we've worked on
     layout_style: mosaic
     projects_number: 4
     view_all_label: lorem-ipsum